-Candy Schulman is an award-winning writer of essays, humor, and articles on health, travel, and food.
-Her work has been published in The New York Times, The Washington Post, Chicago Tribune, McSweeney’s, Rumpus Funny Women, Parents, Travel & Leisure, Glamour, Salon, Ravishly, The Writer, Brain Child, Next Avenue, Next Tribe, Creative Nonfiction, and elsewhere.
-She has received Essay of the Year awards from The American Society of Journalists and Authors and Notable Essay Recognition in Best American Essays.
+Candy Schulman is an award-winning writer of essays, humor, Op-Eds, and articles on health, relationships, travel, and food.
+Her work has been published in The New York Times, The Washington Post, Longreads, AARP, Chicago Tribune, McSweeney’s, Rumpus Funny Women, Parents, Travel & Leisure, Glamour, Salon, Ravishly, The Writer, Next Avenue, Creative Nonfiction and elsewhere.
+She has received Essay of the Year awards from The American Society of Journalists and Authors and Notable Essay Recognitions in Best American Essays.

 Candy’s essays and humor have appeared in anthologies and textbooks including Chicken Soup for the Soul, Flash Nonfiction Funny, Lost and Found—Stories from New York, A Beginner’s Guide to Getting Published, among others.